Nahuel2998/ProgProjects-School/PersonalExperiments/SongSwapper/src/readme.txt

-For youtube songs, it uses yt-dlp to download the vid and take out the audio only (these don't ever have metadata) For newgrounds links and direct links, it downloads them directly then strips the metadata If either downloading or stripping the metadata fails, it instead creates a text file with the link inside (Stripping the metadata only ever fails if the downloaded file wasn't an mp3 file, so it works as a verification)
+For youtube songs, it uses yt-dlp to download the vid and take out the audio only (these don't ever have metadata) For newgrounds links and direct links, it downloads them directly then strips the metadata If either downloading or stripping the metadata fails, it instead creates a text file with the link inside (Stripping the metadata only ever fails if the downloaded file wasn't an mp3 file and you didn't tell it it wasn't an mp3 file, so it works as a verification)

 It also creates a who_got_who.txt file inside of Result/ detailing, well, who got who